iterative/dvc.org/static/docs/commands-reference/metrics/add.md

 ## Description

-Sets a special field in the [DVC-file](/doc/user-guide/dvc-file-format) which defines the given `path` as an <abbr>output</abbr>, marking this output as a [project metric](/doc/commands-reference/metrics) to track.
+Sets a special field, in the [DVC-file](/doc/user-guide/dvc-file-format) that defines the given `path` as an <abbr>output</abbr>, marking this output as a [project metric](/doc/commands-reference/metrics) to track.